 - Are being treated with drugs that may suppress your immune system, such as high-dose corticosteroids

-If you’re eligible, consider getting your immunocompromised dose if it’s been at least 28 days since your last dose.
-It’s still recommended you continue to take other steps to avoid getting COVID-19, including wearing a mask and avoiding large crowds.
+Even after you get an immunocompromised dose, it’s still recommended you continue to take other steps to avoid getting COVID-19, including wearing a mask and avoiding large crowds.

-If you are eligible for a third dose and received your initial vaccines through HealthPartners, you likely have already received an email or text message from us and can schedule your next dose online.
+If you’re eligible for a third dose and received your initial vaccines through HealthPartners, you likely have already received an email or text message from us and can schedule your next dose online.
 But you don’t have to be a HealthPartners patient to schedule your immunocompromised dose.

-Are COVID-19 booster shots and immunocompromised doses safe?
+Are COVID-19 vaccine booster shots and immunocompromised doses safe?

-What are the possible side effects of a COVID-19 booster shot or third dose?
+What are the possible side effects of a COVID-19 vaccine booster shot or immunocompromised dose?

-Do you remember the side effects you had with your vaccine doses?
+Do you remember the side effects that you had with your initial vaccine dose(s)?
 Chances are that your side effects will be very similar this time around.

 For most people, the common side effects are usually fatigue and feeling pain around where they got the shot.
 Less commonly, people experience headache, muscle pain, chills, fever and nausea.
 These side effects usually only last a couple days.